 Whether on the concert stage performing masterworks or pops, or in the orchestra pit conducting opera and ballet, his personable approach combined with his clear conducting technique have come together to create a fun, inviting, energetic, and enriching atmosphere at each rehearsal and performance.
 He has conducted a variety of orchestras including the Georgia Symphony Orchestra, Kamuela Philharmonic Orchestra, Quad Cities Symphony Orchestra, Northwest Indiana Symphony Orchestra, Marion Philharmonic Orchestra, Idaho Falls Symphony Orchestra, and Muncie Symphony Orchestra.

 Maestro Dollinger has collaborated with various dance companies in standard and non-traditional performances.
 He has worked with small, local studios as well as larger regional companies like Peoria Ballet, Gateway Ballet, and the Quad Cities Ballet.
-In December of 2018, he will once again join forces with musicians from the Kamuela Philharmonic and dancers from the West Hawaii Dance Theatre in performances of Tchaikovsky’s The Nutcracker.
+In December of 2018, he once again joined forces with musicians from the Kamuela Philharmonic and dancers from the West Hawaii Dance Theatre in performances of Tchaikovsky’s The Nutcracker.

 Among his many interests, conducting staged performances of opera and musicals remains extra special for him.
 He has conducted many staged performances including Die Fledermaus, The Tenderland, Showboat, My Fair Lady, Gianni Schicci, and many more.